chris-b4/PA3/README.md

 Hello!
+I used a Ubuntu 16.04 VM.
 Install and initialize Pantheon by following the readme created by Stanford below.
-Mahimahi will also need to be initialized.
+This included cloning the Git into my VM, downloading all needed dependencies, setup script, etc. Mahimahi will also need to be initialized following the directions from their MIT website.
 From there, I ran my experiments with the following commands for the 6mbps and 60mbps tracefiles, respectively:

 ```
 src/experiments/test.py local --schemes "bbr cubic vegas" --uplink-trace ~/pantheon_traces/6mbps.trace --downlink-trace ~/pantheon_traces/6mbps.trace --data-dir ./test_results/6mbps/ --runtime 60 --append-mm-cmds "mm-delay 100"